-Economic substance in the British Virgin Islands
+Economic Substance in the British Virgin Islands

-The following specifically defined activities are considered relevant activities and relevant entities must comply with the economic substance rules in the British Virgin Islands.
+The following specifically defined activities are considered relevant activities, and relevant entities must comply with the economic substance rules in the British Virgin Islands.

-For more complex structures that do not fall very simply into the “in” or “out of scope” boxes, our legal team have been at the forefront of the development of the legislation in the BVI and are ideally placed to perform a full review of your entities to determine and advise on all aspects of compliance with substance legislation and, where appropriate, what actions must be taken.
+For more complex structures that do not fall very simply into the “in” or “out of scope” boxes, our legal team have been at the forefront of the development of the legislation in the BVI and is ideally placed to perform a full review of your entities to determine and advise on all aspects of compliance with substance legislation and, where appropriate, what actions must be taken.

 Establishing substance in the BVI

 For clients that do need to establish and demonstrate substance in the British Virgin Islands, we are perfectly positioned to provide bespoke and integrated legal and administrative substance solutions.
-We provide a full suite of governance, resident director, and accounting services.
+We offer a full suite of governance, resident director, and accounting services.
 We can also work with you to obtain trade licences, work permits, premises, specialist equipment, or dedicated human resources.